Pacific Gem Hop

 Pacific Gem hops are available to be purchased from multiple suppliers.
 We've conveniently linked to the most popular hop suppliers as well as Amazon.com.
 Every supplier may have different prices, harvest years and amounts available for purchase.

-Origin of Pacific Gem Hops
+Origin and Geneology of the Pacific Gem Hop

 The ancestry of the Pacific Gem hop includes Smoothcone, Californian Late Cluster, and Fuggle.
 It was released to the public in 1987.